Hausdorff dimension of Julia sets in the logistic family: Introduction

 Section \ref{sec:stat} contains estimates on the conformal and absolutely continuous invariant measures.
 We decompose forward orbits depending on the passages near the critical point and use ergodicity to obtain estimates on the density of blocks of different types.

 In Section \ref{sec:dens}, density of blocks of the forward orbit are translated into densities of scales of preimages.
 Section \ref{sec:upp} is dedicated to the proof of the upper bound of the Hausdorff dimension using the $\be$ numbers theory.
-In Section \ref{sec:gen} we generalize the formulation of the upper bound and obtain a sharper result for Misiurewicz maps.

 The last section presents the proof of the lower bound of the Hausdorff dimension by constructing a Cantor repeller inside the Julia set.